Information on this page is for students graduating on Saturday, May 6th

 At the time regalia are picked up, you will complete and sign a diploma mailing request as diplomas cannot be mailed without a signature release.
-Distribution schedule:

 Located in the courtyard adjacent to the Records Office on the Point Loma campus.
 The Records Office is the small white building immediately to your right after entering the campus.

 Located at the "Records Booth" on the bayside of Peppertree Lane in front of the playground.

 The gold honor cords are distributed to the students who graduate with honors during cap and gown distribution.
 This cord is also a memento for those who have earned it.
 Shawls are worn by international students, depicting their national origin.
 Note: Only university provided cords and shawls will be allowed to be worn at the commencement ceremony.

 For the convocations to be enjoyed by all and for everyone’s safety, we ask that you comply with the following:

 Leave valuables with family members or guests prior to lining up for the academic procession.
 There will be no secured areas to store these items during the convocation.

 Cell phones and other personal electronic devices should be turned off or silenced for the duration of the ceremony.
 Before the convocation begins, arrange a meeting place with guests for after commencement and please resist the temptation to send text messages during the ceremony.

 The items below are not allowed in the Greek Amphitheatre at any time before, during, or after the convocation and will be confiscated by security personnel: